The Turquoise Traveler Experiences Campervan Rental USA Adventures in Utah’s Mighty 5 National Parks!

 CAMPING- ZION CANYONS CAMPGROUND

 This was a great facility to camp in- it was walking distance from the park’s entrance and surrounded by cute little restaurants and shops.
-It cost $30 per night and the campsite included showers- which becomes a huge perk when you are living out of a van.
+It cost $30 per night and the campsite included showers- which becomes a huge perk when you are living out of a campervan.
 I stayed there for both nights that I was in Zion.

 My campsite setup- right by the river.